OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 Here we can observe that:

-- internally it is implemented via a `NSXPCConnection` that uses the libxpc.dylib Framework.
+- as we anticipated in the overview, this occurred via XPC under-the-hood, concretely it is implemented via a `NSXPCConnection` that uses the `libxpc.dylib` Framework.
 - the UTIs included in the `NSItemProvider` are `public.plain-text` and `public.file-url`, the latter being included in `NSExtensionActivationRule` from the [`Info.plist` of the "Share Extension" of Telegram](https://github.com/peter-iakovlev/Telegram-iOS/blob/master/Share/Info.plist).

+###### Identify the App Extensions Involved

-You can also find out which Extension is taking care of your request with `NSExtension - _plugIn`:
+You can also find out which app extension is taking care of your the requests and responses by hooking `NSExtension - _plugIn`:

+We run the same example again:

 ```
 (0x1c0370200) NSExtension - _plugIn